-For Metcalfe, when you look at the consulting piece you can still acknowledge FreeMarkets though they will struggle with software-focused suppliers that began with a self-serve tool.
-He also suggests that we watch for PeopleSoft and SAP to make more of an impact.
+For Metcalfe, when looking at the consulting piece he can still acknowledge FreeMarkets, though they will struggle with software-focused suppliers that began with a self-serve tool.
+He also suggests watching for PeopleSoft and SAP to make more of an impact.
 He has an overall positive outlook for Ariba, highlighting their fantastic customer base.

 Finally, the analysts pose the big consolidation question as it relates to the larger e-sourcing suites from software suppliers such as B2eMarkets, Emptoris, Frictionless Commerce and MindFlow.
 To them, MindFlow looks very attractive to ERP or supply chain firms, with some currency to play with.
 The other three continue to innovate and lead the way in terms of automating global sourcing programs led by advanced corporations.
 They will eventually need to be acquired or, if going it alone, dive heavily both into verticals and/or merge with some services-oriented suppliers, the analysts suggest.

 What can the buyer or user of the technology expect in the next six months?
 Plenty, says Metcalfe: I would focus on the application providers' spend analysis capabilities.
 At the end of the day, if you cannot break down your spend, you won't know what's going out.

 In addition, Metcalfe advises users to watch for sourcing applications that have improved integration with PLM applications.
 This is so important to the entire mix of an organization's supply and demand chain requirements.
 The only provider doing a real good job of this is MatrixOne.